emberjs/website/source/blog/2019-01-25-the-ember-times-issue-82.md

 Be kind,

-the crowd and the Learning Team
+Amy Lam, Jessica Jordan, Kenneth Larsen and the Learning Team